Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission: Reinforcement Learning based Optimization

 We can search for the optimal dual variable $\lambda$ and optimal policy $\pi_{\lambda}$ after a finite number of iterations by a similar procedure as in the model-based algorithm.
 However, the proposed backward Q-learning with full exploitation of channel realizations may still result in suboptimal policies caused by insufficient channel exploitations.
 Moreover, inaccurate transmission success probability and expected sum power may be derived in policy testing over the sampled channel realizations, which may cause unintended updating of $\lambda$.
 This issue can be easily addressed by modifying the procedure for searching $\lambda$.
-In particular, the algorithm immediately returns a policy satisfying reliability requirement when the stopping criterion is met or the search trajectory goes beyond expectation, as shown in Lines 22-27 in Table \ref{Table:AlgoPolicyOptGivenLambda_ModelFree}.
+In particular, the algorithm immediately returns a policy satisfying reliability requirement when the stopping criterion is met or the search trajectory goes beyond expectation, as shown in Lines 22-27 in Algorithm \ref{Algo:ModelFree}.
 In fact, this modification may lead to inaccurate solutions of $\lambda^{*}$, but the derived policy $\pi_{\lambda^{*}}$ is quite efficient.
 In other words, the ultimate goal of the algorithm is to find $\pi_{\lambda^{*}}$ rather than $\lambda^{*}$.
 Finally, once the optimal policy $\pi_{\lambda^*}$ is derived, it is fed back to the transmitter and the offline learning stage ends.
+It is worth noting that the receiver collects the channel realization directly in the first stage and then learns to obtain the optimal policy, $\pi_{\lambda^*}$, by itself in the second stage, which needs no signaling exchange between the transmitter and the receiver.
+The only singling overhead is the feedback of the optimal policy from the receiver to the transmitter after the second stage.
+Because a policy maps from states to actions, the optimal policy, expressed by $|\mathcal{S}^{-}|$ values, needs to be fed back from the receiver to the transmitter only once, which causes low signaling overhead in general.

 $\bullet$ \textbf{Stage 3: Online Operation} In this final stage, the transmitter always takes action using the policy $\pi_{\lambda^*}$, which should achieves the best Pareto optimal solution on the convex envelope of all possible policies in the performance figure with the horizontal and vertical axes being transmission success probability and expected sum power, respectively.